johnsosoka/neuroboy-com/README.md

 ## Website

-The `website/` directory contains the static HTML site deployed to both www and stage environments.
+The `website/` directory contains the static HTML site deployed to all environments (apex, www, and stage).

 ## Dependencies